late4ever/Mistia-Labs/Mistia-Nexus/README.md

     * Inside the editor, paste the following block.
 Replace all placeholder values with your actual secrets.

         ```ini
-        # This is the central secrets file for the Mistia-Nexus project.
+        # This is the central secrets file for the Mistia-Nexus Services.

         # --- Caddy Secrets ---
         CLOUDFLARE_API_TOKEN=YourSecretCloudflareToken